 Josephine Balmer is a poet, classical translator, research scholar and literary critic.
 She studied Classics and Ancient History at University College, London, and completed a PhD in Literature and Creative Writing at the University of East Anglia.
 She is presently a member of the Classics and Poetry Now Research Group (CAPN), chaired by Lorna Hardwick, and based at Corpus Christi College, Oxford.

 Her published works include the translations Sappho: Poems and Fragments (1984, 1986 & 1992), with a new revised and enlarged edition appearing in August 2018.
 She has also published the companion volume, Classical Women Poets (1996).
 Both of these titles are available from Bloodaxe Books.
 In 2004 Bloodaxe simultaneously published her translations of the erotic Roman poet, Catullus: Poems of Love and Hate, and a first poetry collection, Chasing Catullus: Poems, Translations and Transgressions, which juxtaposed original poems with versions of classical literature (reissued in 2015).
-Her second poetry collection, The Word for Sorrow, interspersed versions of Ovid’s exile poems with the story of the old second-hand dictionary being used to translate them (Salt, 2009 and 2013).
+Her second poetry collection, The Word for Sorrow, interspersed versions of Ovid’s exile poems with the story of the old second-hand dictionary being used to translate them (Salt, 2009, reissued 2013).
 In 2013 she published Piecing Together the Fragments: Translating Classical Verse, Creating Contemporary Poetry, a full-length monograph on creative classical translation for Oxford University Press’s ‘Classical Presences’ series.
 In April 2017, her collection, The Paths of Survival, tracing the often fragile survival of the written word from antiquity to the present day, was published by Shearsman and subsequently shortlisted for the 2017 London Hellenic Prize.
 This was followed in July 2017 by Letting Go, a sequence of 30 mourning sonnets, many based on classical texts, which articulates grief and eventual reconciliation after her mother’s sudden death (Agenda Editions).